gvwilson/sdxpy/src/oop/index.md

 [% inc file="inherit_constructor.py" keep="shape" %]

-The constructor function for a square now calls the constructor function for a generic shape and then adds square-specific values by using `|` to combine two dictionaries:
+The constructor for a square now calls the constructor for a generic shape and then adds square-specific values by using `|` to combine two dictionaries:

 [% inc file="inherit_constructor.py" keep="square" %]